 Sitting in the saddle will soon become comfortable and second nature to you once you’ve been riding for a little bit.
 But until then, you can simply “fake it ’till you make it.”

-Also you can imagine being your horse and ask yourself what kind of rider you would want to have on your back.
 You don’t want them moving all over the place and you’ll also want them to be as centred as possible to best support their weight.

 So don’t lean consistently to one side, too far forward or too far back.
 Try and keep yourself centred.
 You can also stand up in the saddle using your stirrups every once in a while on longer rides to provide your horse some relief from your weight constantly being in the same place.